Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/pypi_slides.md

 1. Get or create a source tree of the code.
 2. Write a packaging configuration file, typically `pyproject.toml`.
 3. Create build artifacts.
-4. Upload the build artifacts to the package distribution service (PyPI).
+4. Upload the build artifacts to a packaging index.

 ---